tenimathew/learning/docs/oracle/24_stored_objects.md

 ## One-time only procedure

+- Package initialization works like a constructor.
+You can add anything you want to do first when that package is called.
-- This procedure will be executed only once per session.
+- This procedure will be **executed only once per session** or after the package is recompiled.
+- If any variables are initialized before (in package specification) and are again initializing in this block.
+The initialization in this package will override the other initialization

 ```sql
 CREATE OR REPLACE PACKAGE BODY package_name IS